 If you have any queries on the above please contact us via our generic mailbox nwccg.RandDoffice@nhs.net.

 For those developing research applications, please be aware that we will have reduced capacity to advise and support.
-Please continue to email the generic Development email address NWCCG.ResearchDevelopment@nhs.net and we will address your query as soon as we can.
+Please continue to email the generic Development Team email address NWCCG.ResearchDevelopment@nhs.net and we will address your query as soon as we can.